-The creditor proof status of such things as life insurance, non-registered life insurance investments, life insurance RRSPs and life insurance RRIFs make these attractive products for high net worth individuals, professionals and business owners who may have creditor concerns.
+Creditor Proof Protection: The creditor proof status of such things as life insurance, non-registered life insurance investments, life insurance RRSPs and life insurance RRIFs make these attractive products for high net worth individuals, professionals and business owners who may have creditor concerns.
 Under most circumstances the creditor proof rules of the different provincial insurance acts take priority over the federal bankruptcy rules.

 The provincial insurance acts protect life insurance products which have a family class beneficiary.
 Family class beneficiaries include the spouse, parent, child or grandchild of the life insured, except in Quebec, where creditor protection rules apply to spouse, ascendants and descendants of the insured.
 Investments sold by other financial institutions do not offer the same security should the holder go bankrupt.
 There are also circumstances under which the creditor proof protections do not hold for life insurance products.
 Federal bankruptcy law disallows the protection for any transfers made within one year of bankruptcy.
 In addition, should it be found that a person shifted money to an insurance company fund in bad faith for the specific purpose of avoiding creditors, these funds will not be creditor proof.

-An annuity providing for income payments to commence at a specified future time.
+Deferred Annuity: An annuity providing for income payments to commence at a specified future time.

 Deemed Disposition: Under certain circumstances, taxation rules assume that a transfer of property has occurred, even though there has not been an actual purchase or sale.
 This could happen upon death or transfer of ownership.

-Insurance that pays you an ongoing income if you become disabled and are unable to pursue employment or business activities.
+Disability Insurance: Insurance that pays you an ongoing income if you become disabled and are unable to pursue employment or business activities.
 There are limits to how much you can receive based on your pre-disability earnings.
 Rates will vary based on occupational duties and length of time in a particular industry.
 This kind of coverage has a waiting period before you can begin collecting benefits, usually 30, 60 or 90 days.
 The benefit paying period also varies from 2 years to age 65.
 A short waiting period will cost more that a longer waiting period.
 As well, a long benefit paying period will cost more than a short benefit paying period.

-Investing so that all your eggs are not in the same basket.
+Diversification: Investing so that all your eggs are not in the same basket.
 By spreading your investments over different kinds of investments, you cushion your portfolio against sudden swings in any one area.
 Segregated equity funds have become a popular and secure way for average investors to get the benefits of greater diversification.

-As the term dividend relates to a corporation’s earnings, a dividend is an amount paid per share from a corporation’s after tax profits.
+Dividend: As the term dividend relates to a corporation’s earnings, a dividend is an amount paid per share from a corporation’s after tax profits.
 Depending on the type of share, it may or may not have the right to earn any dividends and corporations may reduce or even suspend dividend payments if they are not doing well.
 Some dividends are paid in the form of additional shares of the corporation.
 Dividends paid by Canadian corporations qualify for the dividend tax credit and are taxed at lower rates than other income.